annasapek/WindowsPhoneFileOrganizer/README.md

 # Windows Phone File Organizer

-Organizes files into folders by year and month.
-Because the Windows Phone app just dumps them all in one folder.
+Bash script for Windows that organizes photos imported from a Windows phone into folders according to year and month.
+The Windows Phone app just dumps them all in one folder.

 ## Usage

-Edit line 3 with your origin folder and place the script in the destination folder.
+Edit `line 6` to format the path according to the source directory:

+`ORIGIN="/cygdrive/c/Users/username/Pictures/From Windows Phone/Camera Roll/"`

+Edit `line 9` to format the path according to the destination directory:

+`ROOT="/cygdrive/e/destination/directory/"`

+Note that both these paths are cygwin-based.

+Run the script from cygwin:

+`bash arrange_files.sh`